mattoverby/mclscene/README.md

 pugixml (Arseny Kapoulkine, pugixml.org), and soil (Jonathan Dummer, lonesock.net/soil.html).

-There is a viewer which can render the scene using OpenGL and GLFW3.
+There is a viewer which can render the scene using OpenGL, GLEW, and GLFW3.

 <img src="https://github.com/over0219/mclscene/raw/master/doc/dillo.png" width="512">